cebernard22/alphatraining/README.md

 evn.list is used so we can get the benefit of websocket, and avoid having some connection refused for TCP port 50000

 More informations here: <https://plugins.jenkins.io/digitalocean-plugin/>  , <https://hub.docker.com/r/jenkins/inbound-agent>
+Note: "Launch agent by connecting it to the master"  is same as "launch agent via java web start"

 ## 7.4.
 Jenkins Dynamic push into github